 They’ll help you deal with the practicalities of the debt issues – or pass you to a specialist.

 They won’t take the debt away but they will give you short and long term plans to manage the debt – so that the fears, stigma and stress of your debt is in control.
-You feel in control of your debt, rather than it being in control of you.

 If you’re still struggling to make your repayments, the worst thing you can do is stick your head in the sand.